hypi-universe/docs-legacy/_posts/2019-09-20-how-will-your-life-change-with-application-of-iot.md

 <!-- /wp:image -->

 <!-- wp:paragraph -->
-<p>The
-Internet of Things is effective and productive only if each system interacts with others because integration requires control, scalability, flexibility, efficiency.
-And the answer to this security question comes primarily from the data themselves, or rather from the ability to know more and more precisely the needs that underlie the projects and to design the solutions that best enable them to achieve those objectives without minimizing exposure to all known risk factors.</p>
+<p>The Internet of Things is effective and productive only if each system interacts with others - integration requires control, scalability, flexibility, efficiency.
+And the answer to this security question comes primarily from the data themselves, or rather from the ability to know more and more.
+More precisely the needs that underlie the projects to effectively design solutions that best enable them to achieve those objectives without minimizing exposure to all known risk factors.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>The IoT is, on the one hand, a new source of threats but also it is also a source of data and knowledge to reduce exposure to risks.</p>
+<p>The IoT is, on the one hand, a new source of threats but also a source of data and knowledge to reduce exposure to risks.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->